ray-project/ray/doc/source/serve/direct-ingress.md

 *  The user input data needs to be serialized to `bytes` type and fed into the `input`.
 * The response will be under `bytes` type, which means the user code is responsible for serializing the output into bytes.
 * By default, the gRPC port is 9000.
 You can change it by passing port number when calling DefaultgRPCDriver bind function.
+* If the serialization/deserialization cost is huge and unnecessary, you can also bring your own schema to use!
+Checkout [Bring your own schema](bring-your-own-schema) section!
+* There is no difference of scaling config for your business code in gRPC case, you can set the config scaling/autoscaling config inside the `serve.deployment` decorator.
 :::

 ### Client Schema code generation